 “I know what they said,” She wiped a tear away, “ain’t the first time.”

 “It’s this town,” she said, “you need to find a way to leave as soon as you can.
 It ain’t easy but soon enough you can’t.
 You’ll be just like the rest of us.
-Get out.”
+You gotta get out.”

 She wouldn’t explain further about the Crow Kids.

 “I gotta go,” she said excusing herself.
 “I already said too much.”
-She showed herself out into the night, crying as she went.
+She showed herself out into the night outside, crying the entire time.

-We looked for 3 more days.
-Each day was met with fewer searchers, fewer answers, and more questions than I could count.
+We looked for three more days and each day was met with fewer searchers, fewer answers, and more questions than I could count.

-I wasn’t sleeping more than an hour or 2 at a time.
+I wasn’t sleeping more than an hour or two at a time since the day she disappeared.
 Even drinking myself to oblivion was no relief.
 I was slowly losing hope, tossing and turning in bed as the hours continued to spin away with agonizing ticks from the clocks that continued measuring time despite me.

 Paul and Rhiannon’s house remained dark as each sleepless night pressed forward.
 Good riddance.
 I wanted to hurt them.
 All of them.
+Punish them for whatever they did and I knew they did something.
 If not for their negligence, she would still be here, but I felt instinctively something more sinister was happening in Bradenville.
-It was the one piece of golden clarity I clung to as my life became a hazy tunnel of broken consciousness and deep dark dreams.
-Everything was diluted, and I sank into the inky black of the still and dark seas of depression.
+It was the one piece of golden clarity I clung to as my life became a hazy tunnel of broken consciousness and lost time and deep dark dreams.
+Everything dulled; diluted, and I sank into the inky black of the still and dark seas of depression.

 I cried, and I drank, and searched, and did little else.
 I couldn’t recall the last time I ate and I didn’t care because I never felt anything.
 I was Nothing now, and Nothing don’t feel hungry.
-My phone rang with calls from angry clients and their emails beeped notifications endlessly.
-They wondered why their projects sat unfinished?
+My phone rang with calls from angry clients and their emails pinged notifications endlessly.
+They wondered why their projects sat stalled and unfinished?
 Why was I ignoring them?